kubevela/kubevela/docs/en/platform-engineers/overview.md

       bucket: "xxxxx"
 ```

 Every `component` and `trait` in above abstraction is defined by platform team via `Definition` objects.
 For example, [`WorkloadDefinition`](https://github.com/oam-dev/kubevela/tree/master/config/samples/application#workload-definition) and [`TraitDefinition`](https://github.com/oam-dev/kubevela/tree/master/config/samples/application#scaler-trait-definition).
 As the end user, they only need to assemble these modules into an application.
-Also, if end user has any requirement, the platform team could customize module template in definitions by any time.
+Also, if end user has any new requirements, the platform team could customize the module template in definitions by any time.

 #### A Unified Abstraction For All